If you like beer, you should love forests.

 - Beer is 95 percent water.

+In 2018, Falls City Beer—a mainstay brewery in Louisville--partnered with The Nature Conservancy for Oktoberforest.
 Falls City Beer formed in 1905 in protest of the monopolization of beer sales by one company in Louisville, Kentucky.
 In 1906 Louisville saloons and taverns began serving the beer, and in 1908 the brewery added a bottling plant and sold beer across the city, delivering by horse and wagon.
 The brewery survived Prohibition selling “near beer,” soft drinks and ice, and expanded into southern states when Prohibition was overturned.
-By the 1940s, Falls City was a dominant southern brewery, and in 1951 Lillie G. Madden became the brewery’s first female president.
+By the 1940s, Falls City was a dominant southern brewery.

 The brewery was reimagined in 2010 with the focus of making great craft beer.
 A new taproom opened in 2018 east of downtown Louisville and features 12 Falls City beers on tap.

 Falls City’s English-Style Pale Ale, Kentucky Common, Hipster Repellant IPA and Streetlamp Porter are available on draft and in cans year-round, along with seasonal small-batch collections.
 The Falls City team is comprised of individuals who took unique paths before joining the brewery.
 Now, they all unite under the belief that beer brings people together.

 TNC and Falls City celebrated during the month of “Oktober” by showcasing the important connection between healthy forests, clean water and great beer.
 The events marked the launch of an exciting new partnership dedicated to promoting conservation efforts that are key to ensuring Kentucky’s forests can store and filter water flowing into streams and rivers, and eventually, our communities.
 You can continue to help us achieve our goals in the following ways: